-Nassau County proudly hosts the Long Island Fair each fall at the Old Bethpage Village Restoration.
-As the official New York State-sanctioned County Fair for Queens, Nassau, and Suffolk counties, it is held on the re-created historic Mineola Fairgrounds at Old Bethpage and features the best of old-time county fairs.
+Nassan County will once again proudly host the Long Island Fair at the Old Bethpage Village Restoration.
+It is the only official New York State-sanctioned County Fair for Queens, Nassau, and Suffolk counties.
+Held on the re-created historic Mineola Fairgrounds at Old Bethpage Village Restoration, the Fair offers the best features of oldtime county fairs.

-Set within the magnificent Exhibition Hall, Long Islanders of all ages exhibit their crafts, artworks, gardening skills, and culinary delights, while vying for the "best in class" blue ribbon.
-The Competitive Exhibit Handbook offers a contest for everyone and I encourage you, your family and friends to submit entries.
+Within the magnificent Exhibition Hall, Long Islanders of all ages will exhibit their crafts, artworks, gardening skills, and culinary delights, while vying fix the "best in class" blue ribbon.
+This Competitive Exhibit Handbook offers details for a contest for everyone; and I encourage you, your family, and friends to submit entries.

-Your participation make this Fair unlike any other on Long Island.
+Your participation makes this Fair unlike any other on Long Island.